headshop manager

 I was full-on planning to bang this lady.

 One day she gave me a ride home, and I had just taken some Kratom samples that were sent to us by a new distributor.
-It was some pretty powerful kratom because I was not feeling hot.
-So we’re driving down the main state road, and I hear a beep in her truck.
+It was some pretty powerful kratom because I was feeling queasy.
+While driving down the main state road, and I hear a beep in her truck.
 Turns out she had one of those DUI breathalyzers in her car, she had to blow into it while I took the wheel.
 I didn’t even have a drivers’ license at the time.

-When we pulled into my house, I fell out of the truck and threw up because the kratom had me that nauseous.
+When we pulled into my house, I fell out of the truck and threw up.
 I kept in touch with the lady up until her death.
 I had found out years later from some Facebook posts that she had killed herself around her 50th birthday.
 It makes me sad to think of her.

-My boss would have one big medical emergency a year, which put him out of commission.
+My boss used to have one big medical emergency a year.
+Every time it happened he was out of commission.
 While he was out, the store was left in the care of whoever was under his employ.
-During my first year, this guy named Paul was the lucky soul.
+During my first year, the coworker who confirmed my hookup with the cougar was the lucky soul.
 He was cool, but when the medical emergency happened Paul was a little sick of this being a pattern and he quit.

-By my second year when the medical emergency happened, the lucky employee was me.
+By my second year’s medical emergency happened, the lucky employee was me.
 I was tasked with paying store rent, utilities and more.
 To cover utilities I had to sell some merchandise to this guy who used to be a tattoo artist at the headshop.
 Man that guy was wild.
 He was the kind of guy who could get just about anything if you wanted it.
 He showed me some pictures on his phone of human skulls that he owned.
-Weird.

 Another infrequent customer of the shop was the keyboardist for the Moody Blues Patric Moraz.
 That guy saw me and immediately fell in love with me.
 He asked to take my picture because he thought I looked cool.